snoopjos/azure-asg-rules/README.md

 Create resource group.

 ### Step 2
-Create Virtual Network with two Subnets, one public and one private.
+Create Virtual Network with a public Subnet.

 ### Step 3
 Deploy first VMs for the public sub, NSG rule with port 3389 open, a NIC and a public IP address.